kinsta-content/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 module.exports = CommentsRouter;
 ```

-# 6.11 Testing our Code
+# 6.11 Testing Our Code

 Ok so we now have the ability to add photos, right?
 Well, let's test it.